 Senior Cat Care

 Cats are great at hiding any clinical signs that something may be wrong with them.
-By having them examined regularly by our vets can help catch any early onset of aging and disease process.
-Signs of aging can be anything from increased amount of time sleeping, increase or decrease of appetite, decreased mobility, vocalization, bad breathe.
+By having them examined regularly by our vets can help catch any early onset of ageing and disease process.
+Signs of ageing can be anything from an increased amount of time sleeping, increase or decrease of appetite, decreased mobility, vocalization, bad breath.
 Recognizing any of these signs early can help improve the quality of life for your senior pet.

 My senior cat is losing weight, what can I do?

 Weight loss can be a sign of much different cause for concern.
 If you suspect your senior pet may be losing weight and they are not on a weight loss program, we recommend you contact the clinic and make an appointment with one of our veterinarians to assess what may be the cause.

 How can I care for my senior cat?